olledejong/Playstation-5-AutoBuyer/README.md

 <img src="resources/copy_as_path.jpg" width='80%' alt="Copy As Path"/>

-Now, in StockNotifierPS5.py, in the initialize_webdriver() function, paste your path inside the quotation marks (") where it tells you to do so.
+Now, in StockNotifierPS5.py, in the initialize_webdriver() function, paste your path inside the quotation marks (") where it tells you to do so. **Be aware**.
+Windows paths should have double backslashes and MacOS paths should have single forward slashes.

 ## Usage
 Once the steps stated above have been completed, you can proceed to change the application its settings.
 Once you've done that, you'll be able to run it.